 The calorie limitation often results in temporary weight loss.
 I say temporary because once you go back to normal eating, you will gain back your weight, so what’s the point?

 The worst part?
-Calorie restriction can also force your body into starvation mode, which can reduce your breast milk supply as well as slow down your metabolism.
-So you will lose weight, but you can forget about high-quality breastmilk.
+Calorie restriction can also force your body into starvation mode, which will dramatically reduce your breast milk supply as well as slow down your metabolism.
+So you may lose weight, but you can forget about high-quality breastmilk for your baby.

 Benefits of A Juice Cleanse After Breastfeeding